 <field name="dateRange">[2000 TO 2014-05-21]</field>

 - It supports multi-valued date ranges.
-This has always been a difficult thing to do with Solr/Lucene.
+This has always been a difficult thing to do with Apache Solr.
 To index a range, one had to have two fields, say “date_s” and “date_e”.
-It was straightforward to perform a query that found docs spaning some date, it looked something like
+It was straightforward to perform a query that found docs spanning some date, it looked something like

 q=date_e:[* TO target] AND date_s:[target TO *].
 This worked fine if the document only had one range, but when two or more ranges were necessary, this approach falls down since if date_s and date_e have multiValued=”true”, the query above would find the doc if any entry in